Aguirre, the Wrath of God: Plot

-On Christmas Day, 1560, several scores of Spanish conquistadors, and a hundred native slaves, march down from the newly conquered Inca Empire in the Andes mountains into the jungles to the east, in search of the fabled country of El Dorado.
-Under the command of Gonzalo Pizarro, the men, clad in half armor, pull cannons down narrow mountain paths and through dense, muddy jungle.
-On New Year's Eve, reaching the end of his supplies and unable to go on without more information, Pizarro orders a group of forty men to scout ahead by raft down river.
+On Christmas Day, 1560, several scores of Spanish conquistadors under Gonzalo Pizarro and a hundred native slaves march down from the newly conquered Inca Empire into the Amazon rainforest in search of the fabled El Dorado.
+The men, clad in half armor, pull cannons down narrow mountain paths and through dense, muddy jungle.

+On New Year's Eve, Pizarro orders a group of forty men to build rafts and scout down the river.
 If they do not return to the main party within one week with news of what lies beyond, they will be considered lost.
-Pizarro chooses Don Pedro de Ursúa as the commander of the expedition, Don Lope de Aguirre as his second-in-command, fat nobleman Don Fernando de Guzmán to represent the Royal House of Spain, and Brother Gaspar de Carvajal to bring the word of God.
-Also accompanying the expedition, against Pizarro's better judgment, are Ursúa's mistress, Doña Inés and Aguirre's teenage daughter, Flores.
+Pizarro chooses Don Pedro de Ursúa as the commander of the expedition, Don Lope de Aguirre as his second-in-command, portly nobleman Don Fernando de Guzmán to represent the Spanish crown, and Brother Gaspar de Carvajal to bring the word of God.
+Accompanying the expedition, against Pizarro's better judgment, are Ursúa's mistress, Doña Inés, and Aguirre's teenage daughter Flores.

-Traveling through rapids, one of the four rafts gets caught in an eddy, and the others are unable to help free it.
-That night, gunfire erupts on the trapped raft; in the morning the men on board are found dead, with three missing.
-Ursúa wants the bodies to be brought back to camp for proper burial.
-Knowing this would slow down the expedition, Aguirre suggests that Perucho fire the cannon to clean the rust from it.
-He fires at the raft, destroying it and throwing the bodies into the river.
+One of the four rafts gets caught in an eddy while traveling through river rapids, and the others are unable to help free it.
+That night, gunfire erupts on the trapped raft; in the morning, the men on board are found slain by arrows from Indigenous tribesmen, with three missing.
+Ursúa wants the bodies to be brought back to camp for burial.
+Knowing this would slow down the expedition, Aguirre obtains permission from Perucho to fire his cannon to clean the rust from it.
+He then aims at the raft, destroying it and letting the bodies sink into the river.